The Butterfly Room

 The Behavioural Therapy Team

-Naomi Naomi is a qualified counsellor and is a member of the British Association for Counselling & Psychotherapy and the National Counselling Society.
+Naomi is a qualified counsellor and is a member of the British Association for Counselling & Psychotherapy and the National Counselling Society.
 For twenty years she has worked extensively with children, adolescents and their families in a variety of settings including specialist schools for children with Epilepsy and Autism, as a Play Worker at Great Ormond Street Hospital and currently as a Senior Contact Supervisor at the Hertfordshire Contact Service.
-She also volunteers at the Garden House Hospice as a Bereavement Counsellor. |
+She also volunteers at the Garden House Hospice as a Bereavement Counsellor.

-Rachel Rachel is a qualified counsellor and member of the BACP and NCS, she has worked within education settings supporting children and adolescents experiencing social, emotional and mental health difficulties including anxiety, self-harm, low self-esteem, bereavement, ASD, ADHD and attachment.
+Rachel is a qualified counsellor and member of the BACP and NCS, she has worked within education settings supporting children and adolescents experiencing social, emotional and mental health difficulties including anxiety, self-harm, low self-esteem, bereavement, ASD, ADHD and attachment.
 Rachel has implemented interventions within school settings focusing on the growth of emotional development and resilience, promoting positive future outcomes for all.
 Rachel also runs a private practice supporting adults with a range of difficulties.
 Rachel also spent a year volunteering at Garden House Hospice as a bereavement counsellor.
-Jean Jean qualified as a Person Centred Counsellor in 2018; and is a registered member of the BACP.
-Jean has 14 years’ experience of working within a secondary school setting, where she has provided therapeutic support for pupils and student who are struggling to express their emotions, and at times feel as if they are not being heard.
-Jean has experience in working with self-harm, emotional and social anxiety, behavioural problems and bereavement. |

 Nichola